 Should have turned it off.

-What uh they even said it was really accepted all these stories by people like Comey and McCabe and Baker, not to mention Chris Steele himself.
+They blindly accepted all these stories by people like Comey and McCabe and Baker, not to mention Chris Steele himself.

-You know, but Horowitz offers the following vacuous excuse.
+But Horowitz offers the following vacuous excuse.

-Uh it's not my role to second guess discretionary judgment.
+It's not my role to second guess discretionary judgment.

-Well, it is, I mean, but I'll tell you, it's so egregious.
+I mean, but I'll tell you, it's so egregious.

-I mean, when you see that the the Durham and Barr came out as strongly as they did, it's sort of like this is the appetizer, John.
+I mean, when you see that the Durham and Barr came out as strongly as they did, it's sort of like this is the appetizer, John.

-Now we've got a lot of the facts outlined here.
+Now we've got a lot of the facts outlined here, everything corroborated that we believe to be true.

-He's already referred to us.
+He's already referred.

-But what I think Durham is saying, oh God, we've got it all we've got this buttoned up so tight you have no idea because you can't do what we've been doing on top of what you did.
+You have no idea because you can't do what we've been doing on top of what you did.

 That is one of the most serious criminal violations I've ever seen come out of an IG report.